-Organisation The provider must acquire a unique ODS code for their organisation data and separate site codes, where relevant, to support all central reporting.
-This code is the provider's unique ID that allows publication of services and activity undertaken for the NHS.
+Organisation The provider must acquire a unique ODS code for their organisation data and separate site codes, where relevant, to support all central services reporting.
+This code is the provider's unique ID that allows (ODS) publication of services and activity undertaken for the NHS.

-N3 In order to use NHS IT services the provider must obtain an N3 connection.
-There are several methods of connecting to the network.
-(Note that N3 is being replaced by a new national system, the Health and Social Care Network .)
 NHS mail NHS mail is the secure, web based email and directory designed for NHS staff, providing secure email services for the transmission of service user identifiable data.
 All providers will be required to register for NHS mail and will need to discuss this provision with their commissioner.